sparklingrobots/nano2017/second_draft/02_middle/61LoIsAttacked.md

 Together we gather
 We love together

 She imagined the other parts, overlapping--you could hardly make out any word but a staggered chorus of the word "Together".
+In her mind it was beautiful, unlike any song she had heard before.
+Heart beating fast, she raised her voice louder.
+She listened closely to the song of her voice as it moved through the trees, felt it colliding with the life around her, felt it..changing somehow.
+Both the song and the life itself.

+She always knew that the songs they sing together had a physical impact on them--but she also thought that was perhaps a human-only experience.
+That human intelligence, human understanding of the words, cultural baggage--all of that was what gave the Delving songs their power.
+But here, all alone, she could feel the power of her song as it grew.
+She could swear the forest was...brighter.
+More alive.

+A few starlings watched her, or it looked like it to her--like they were curious, almost.
+An intelligence shined out of them--they opened their mouths simultaneously...were they going to join her?
+The idea shocked her but she kept singing.
+The feeling of power she felt was immense, intoxicating--she felt like she could see the cells in the ferns at her feet pulsating, she could see the heart beat of the birds above her.

-And cut short.
-Her ear had been filled with a piercing pain when she reached the last line--she couldn't tell if it was a bad noise or something else, but her ear was hurting.
+The song grew louder and suddenly cut short.
+She bent in half, grabbing at her ear--what the fuck had that been?
+The starlings flew away as she gasped for breath.
+Her ear had been filled with a piercing pain when she reached the last line.

 She waited, rocking back and forth on her knees with a hand over her ear.
 She decided to try again: